dukt/videos-docs/docs/configuration.md

 # Configuration

-In addition to the settings available in the CP > Settings > Videos screen, the config items below can be placed into a `videos.php` file in your craft/config directory:
+Videos supports several configuration settings.
+You can override their values in your `config/videos.php` file.

 ## cacheDuration